 Joint and Inflammation Workshop

 Do you suffer from sore painful joints?
 With the onset of cooler weather, joint problems and pains can become more intense and debilitating.
 Learn how to use yoga to support joint health and mobility in a fun interactive class.
 After the class we will discuss the influence of our diet on our joint health, acidity and alkalinity, the usage of nutritional and herbal supplements for joint health.
 Read more

 If you like the look of the posters around Ashram Yoga and would some made for your venture, then contact Amrit.
 She is our talented designer who lives at Ohui Retreat.
 Contact her if you are interested.
 See samples of her work here.

 This year we are offering one full scholarship for the Level 2&3 Intensive yoga teacher training at Ohui Retreat in November.
 This scholarship will be awarded on merit so if you are interested then please apply.
 We are looking for an active yoga teacher who is dedicated to a yogic lifestyle, is hungry for deeper knowledge and experience and is keen to “pay it forward”.
 If this sounds like you then let us know!
 Read more

 Concession Card Competition

-Congratulations to Vince Carmine who is the winner of Lululemon yoga mat in the October draw.
-If you want to enter the next draw for a free concession card, just put your completed 8-class yoga concession card or one-month pass in the box at the front desk.
+Congratulations to Nicole Donahoe who is the winner of the May draw.
+If you want to enter the next draw, just put your completed 8-class yoga concession card or one-month pass in the box at the front desk.

 Like Our Facebook Page